odoo/documentation/project/configuration/collaboration.rst

 Collaborate on tasks
 ====================

-Tasks in Odoo Project are made to help you to work easily together with your colleagues.
+Tasks in Twenty20 Project are made to help you to work easily together with your colleagues.
 This helps you save time and energy.

 The idea is to stay up to date with what interests you.
 You can